 Goals for Beginner class:

-For the first 4 classes (3 weeks), our goal is to build foundation skills needed before we can start agility-specific training:
+For the first 2-3 classes, we will build foundation skills needed before we can start agility-specific training:

 (1) learn theory and application of positive reinforcement (clicker) training,

 (2) become more relevant and valuable to our dogs so they pay attention to us, &

 (3) accustom our dogs to the class environment.

 (1) teach handlers (humans) how to apply positive reinforcement (clicker) training to agility,